 Braintiq was not built with the assumption of high bandwidth, a laptop, and a stable power supply.
 It was architected around the actual constraints South African students face — and performs better in every environment because of it.

 We are building an ecosystem, not a single product.
 Each future product deepens the infrastructure layer for African academic life.
+OmnitechWorks supports product development from the innovative spark through every stage of design, testing, and launch, making sure the final experience is student-first and Africa-ready.

 Real-time student engagement analytics for university administrators.
 Retention risk signals, cohort performance trends, and intervention triggers — before students drop out, not after.